 Shi (Steve) Yue from the laboratory of Qi-Long Ying presented his research on cancer immunotherapy using a type of immune cell called a macrophage.
 He is genetically modifying these cells so that they can specifically target solid tumors.

 In the keynote address, Dennis Clegg from the University of California, Santa Barbara, described the research behind an ongoing clinical trial to treat the most common form of age-related macular degeneration (AMD), a leading cause of blindness.
 In AMD, cells that support the retina die.
-Clegg is part of a large project funded by CIRM and is collaborating with scientists from USC, Caltech, City of Hope and University College London to deliver replacement retinal support cells, derived from stem cells, to patients.
+Clegg is part of a large project funded by the California Institute for Regenerative Medicine (CIRM) and is collaborating with scientists from USC, Caltech, City of Hope and University College London to deliver replacement retinal support cells, derived from stem cells, to patients.

 “I’d like to thank all of you for attending,” said postdoc Joanna Smeeton, who organized the retreat with PhD students Riana Parvez and Tracy Tran.
 “I hope you got to see the breadth and depth of the research going on in our department.”